dimaskiddo/codebase-go-cli/README.md

-# Codebase for Command-Line Interface (CLI) in Go
+# Codebase for Command-Line Interface (CLI) Application in Go

-This codebase help a new Go developer in developing a Command-Line Interface (CLI) using Go.
+This codebase help a new Go developer in developing a Command-Line Interface (CLI) Application using Go.

 ## Getting Started